Really. It did. Militarily, the French army destroyed the FLN by the end of 1958.

 Had France not possessed a democratic government, Algeria would have remained a part of France for a very long time.
 This has bearing on the Syrian civil war.
 Hopefully, Doug and I will have time to explain why in the near future.
 For now, we leave it as an exercise for the reader.

-The problem is that Assad is on course to defeat, but not quickly, and not against a unified force.
-There is no FLN ready to take over.
-There are only two ways to end it quickly, neither likely.
+There are only two ways to end the war quickly, neither likely.
 One, outsiders can pick a rebel force and back it.
 Two, the Russians (or somebody) can give the Syrian army the resources it needs to massively expand the draft and go on the offensive without risking the areas it currently holds.
 (It is now trying to substitute capital for labor, by using artillery and helicopter gunships.)

-I bet that Assad will make it to the end of the calendar year, just not really in power.
+I bet that Assad will make it to the end of the calendar year.

 His government, however, will not control the national territory.
 Even if things shift in his direction, it will take a very very long time to defeat the armed opposition without large-scale outside support.